-When kids want to laugh, they don’t usually turn to their math books.
-But if you’re a math teacher or if you and your kids are in the middle of math homework, you know a good laugh is exactly what they need.
-Even when math isn’t fun, it can be funny.
-The following math jokes and puns are proof (get it?) that math can be a great source of humor — and humor, it turns out, is great for learning math skills.
-A string of recent studies show that laughter helps us to learn new things by reducing anxiety, and boosting motivation, participation, perception, memory, and attention.
+When kids want to laugh, they don’t usually turn to their math books for jokes.
+But if you’re a math teacher or a parent trying to help your kids (key word: trying) with their math homework, you know a good laugh is exactly what the doctor ordered.
+Because even when math isn’t fun, math jokes can be.
+The following math jokes and puns are proof (get it?) that math can be a great source of humor — and humor, it turns out, might even help with those math skills.
+A string of recent studies show that laughter helps us to learn new things by reducing anxiety and boosting motivation, participation, perception, memory, and attention.
 And because the success of funny math jokes relies on your kids understanding the math concept behind the punchlines, even corny math jokes are also clever ways to check that your kid understands what they’re learning from their math teachers, whether it’s geometry, statistics, algebra, or prime numbers.
 And if they’re really advanced, you can integrate some calculus jokes into your repertoire.